Eamonn Duggan: Early life

 Edmund John Duggan was born in Richhill, County Armagh, in 1878, the son of William Duggan, a Royal Irish Constabulary officer, and Margaret Dunne.
 His parents had met when his father, a native of County Wicklow, was stationed in Longwood, County Meath, where they married on 19 October 1874.
-The following year, William was transferred to County Armagh as officers could not serve in their wife's native county.
+William was transferred to County Armagh the following year as officers could not serve in their wife's native county.

 In 1911, Duggan was living with his parents on St. Brigid's Road Upper in Drumcondra, Dublin.
 His siblings, William, Margaret and James, were also living there.
 There were six children born but only four survived by 1911.

 After his school education, Duggan began work as a law clerk.
 During his early years, he became heavily involved in politics after he qualified as a solicitor and set up a practice at 66 Dame Street in Dublin.
 Duggan was married to Evelyn Kavanagh and together they had one son.

-As a keen supporter of Irish independence, Duggan fought in the 1916 Easter Rising; however, following its failure he was subject to court-martial, and was sentenced to three years' penal servitude.
+As a keen supporter of Irish independence, Duggan fought in the 1916 Easter Rising; however, following its failure he was subject to court-martial and was sentenced to three years penal servitude.
 Under the general amnesty of 1917, he was released after 14 months in prison, and returned to Dublin where he went back to studying law.
 For a period, Duggan also served as Irish Republican Army (IRA) Director of Intelligence.

 Duggan was a cousin of revolutionaries Thomas Burke and Christopher Burke through his mother Margaret Dunne.

 1916 Easter Rising

 In 1916, Duggan was part of Commandant Daly and therefore was serving in the North Dublin Union in the days approaching the 1916 Rising and afterwards Father Matthew Hall.
 One of Duggan's close friends Thomas Allen was shot while Duggan was at the Four Courts.
-Duggans efforts to get medical assistance were unsuccessful at Richmond hospital as the British officer who responded to the call declined the message and didn't allow it to go through.
+Duggan's efforts to get medical assistance were unsuccessful at Richmond Hospital as the British officer who responded to the call declined the message and didn't allow it to go through.
 Eventually medical assistance was received but it was too late for Allen.
 In Duggan's region, the volunteers suffered very few injuries with the most violent fighting taking place on Friday night and Saturday morning.

 Duggan suffered the consequences and was then sentenced to penal servitude which lasted three years.
 He was interned in Maidstone, Portland and Lewes prisons. Éamon de Valera and Duggan's attempts at Lewes to fight the authorities and collapse the prison system proved to be victorious as in June 1917, they were both released and Duggan finally got to go back to Dublin and followed his previous roots in law and continued his career as a solicitor.